 - Maroondah Planning Scheme (including the Municipal Planning Strategy) - contains policies and controls that affect how land can be used and developed.
-The Municipal Planning Strategy includes strategic directions about how Maroondah is expected to change through the implementation of the planning scheme. - Municipal Emergency Management Plan addresses the prevention of, response to and recovery from emergencies within the municipality of Maroondah.
+The Municipal Planning Strategy includes strategic directions about how Maroondah is expected to change through the implementation of the planning scheme. - Municipal Public Health and Wellbeing Plan provides directions and guidelines for working towards the improved health and wellbeing of the Maroondah community.
+In Maroondah, this Plan is incorporated within the Maroondah Liveability, Wellbeing and Resilience Strategy 2021-2031. - Municipal Emergency Management Plan addresses the prevention of, response to and recovery from emergencies within the municipality of Maroondah.